 Event will open in March

-Summer Challenge is a series of full-day service-learning projects offered on Mondays, Tuesdays, Thursdays, and Fridays.
+Teens In Service is a series of full-day service-learning projects offered Mondays-Thursday.
 Projects range from working at a wildlife refuge to helping feed the homeless.
 These experiences aim to be not only educational but also a collaborative effort with other agencies in our region.
-Challenge is open to teens in 6-12 grade.
+Teens In Service is open to teens in 6-12 grade.

-Nature Quest is an environmental education based service-learning trip for rising 6-8 graders.
-Our team travels by van to a designated area where they set up camp for 5 days.
+Nature Quest is an environmental education-based service-learning trip for rising 6-10 graders.
+Our team travels by van to a designated area where they set up for 5 days.
 During the week, the team will explore the many facets of Florida wildlife and ecosystems, and learning about environmental advocacy, while giving back to the community they visit.

-This is a great trip for novice campers, or for teens looking for a fantastic opportunity to check out the amazing things in their own backyard.
+This is a great trip for teens looking for a fantastic opportunity to check out the amazing things in their own backyard.
 The trip is full of youth empowerment and leadership opportunities.
-Nature Quest Camp is available to youth entering 6-8 grade.
+Nature Quest Camp is available to youth entering 6-10 grade.

 This program is a rewarding and memorable experience that pushes teens to their limits.
 CF66 Service-Learning Road Trip has won the Colgate-Palmolive Youth for America Awards, the Disney Community Service Award, and the Outstanding Council Program Award from National Camp Fire.
 The Sunshine Council also received the honor of presenting CF66 at the National Youth Summit in Washington, DC, and being recognized as a Daily Point of Light from the Points of Light Foundation.

 Youth will receive: 25 community service hours for this trip